-OFS performs extensive payment recapture audit activities to identify erroneous incentive payments under the Making Home Affordable (MHA) program.
+OFS performs extensive payment recapture audit activities to identify erroneous incentive payments under the MHA program.
 OFS ensures that the Investor Reporting 2 (IR/2) system, the MHA system of record, is configured to calculate incentive payments in accordance with program guidelines based on data provided by servicers.
 The MHA program administrator performs a validation of all incentive payments which is then reconciled with OFS loan level payment and accounting files on a monthly basis.
-In addition, the MHA compliance agent performs sample-based postaward loan level reviews of MHA incentive payments to ensure validity in accordance with the MHA Program Handbook for Servicers of Non- GSE Mortgages and Supplemental Directives issued by Treasury.
+In addition, the MHA compliance agent performs sample-based post-award loan level reviews of MHA incentive payments to ensure validity in accordance with the MHA Program Handbook for Servicers of Non-GSE Mortgages and Supplemental Directives issued by Treasury.

-In conjunction with participating states' housing finance agencies, OFS also performs targeted payment recapture audit activities to detect and prevent erroneous payments under the HHF program.
+In conjunction with participating states' HFAs, OFS also performs targeted payment recapture audit activities to detect and prevent erroneous payments under the HHF program.

 OFS reports annually improper payments identified through its recapture audit activities.
-Improper payments, recapture audit results, and disposition of recaptured funds are disclosed within the U.S. Department of the Treasury Agency Financial
+Improper payments, recapture audit results, and disposition of recaptured funds are disclosed within the U.S. Department of the Treasury AFR.

-Report.
 In summary, OFS has a strong enterprise risk management and internal control environment in place to prevent, detect, and correct improper payments associated with its administrative and program payments.